parrt/cs652/lectures/postscript.md

 ... instructions ...
 %%EOF
 ```

+(To try these commands out, see the GhostScript discussion below.)

 Single-line comments start with `%` and, hence, these "commands" are just special comments.

 The grammatical structure of the language is so simple that you can summarize the executable instructions in one rule: